KnK has a terrible cast of side-characters

 Araya lays it bare.
 Self-awareness does not equal authenticity.
 Even a puppet can be aware it’s a puppet: that doesn’t make it free.
 And Enjou, for all his declarations, has done nothing to prove otherwise.
 Ryougi Shiki actively carved out her identity in defiance of her nature.
 She didn’t say, “My impulses to kill are real, so that makes me real.”
 No: she suppressed those irrational, human urges to live more authentically, refusing to surrender to any external force that tried to define her.
 Enjou, by contrast, is fully enslaved by his instincts (artificial ones at that) and clings to them as his sole reason for existing.

-That’s why he feels like such a jarring break in the story: a commoner thrown into a philosophical arena where transcendent beings wrestle with the nature of existence.
+That’s why he feels like such a jarring break in the story.

 “Yeah.
 And yet, this heart is real.”